 Prior to Imerman Cake Company, Jeff was a federal law clerk for the Honorable Bernard A. Friedman in the Eastern District of Michigan (Detroit) and a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
 He was also a reporter/weekend-anchor at the NBC-TV affiliate in Joplin, Missouri and a reporter at the ABC-TV affiliate in Lexington, Kentucky.

-Jeff currently serves on the Executive Board of Directors for Imerman Angels (Chicago) and the Cranbrook Kingswood Alumni Association (Bloomfield Hills, MI).
-He formerly served on the Board of Directors for The Community House (Birmingham, MI) and as Chairman of the Michigan Chapter of Imerman Angels.
+Jeff currently serves on the Executive Board of Directors for Imerman Angels (Chicago).
+He formerly served on the Cranbrook Kingswood Alumni Association (Bloomfield Hills, MI), the Board of Directors for The Community House (Birmingham, MI), and as Chairman of the Michigan Chapter of Imerman Angels.